biocypher/biocypher/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html][v2.1].
+This version of the basic Code of Conduct is available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html][v2.1].

 Community Impact Guidelines were inspired by